Home | A - Z List: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | About Us

-This curriculum includes lessons, play-based activities, and complimentary parent resources for Early Head Start, Head Start, child care, and preschool programs to teach children and their families about what causes tooth decay and how to prevent it.
-Topics include the importance of primary teeth; water- and tooth-healthy foods; toothbrushing, flossing, and swishing; and going to the dentist.
-Contents include circle time lessons, learning center activities, parent practice handouts, and family engagement tools.
-A list of supplies, instructions, and Head Start learning domains and elements are included.
+This curriculum includes lessons, play-based activities, and complementary parent resources for that Early Head Start, Head Start, child care, and preschool programs can use to teach children and their families about what causes tooth decay and how to prevent it.
+Topics include the importance of primary teeth; water and tooth-healthy foods; toothbrushing, flossing, and swishing; and visiting the dentist.
+Contents include circle time lessons, learning center activities, parent handouts, and family-engagement tools.
+A list of supplies, instructions, and Head Start learning domains and elements is included.
 Training is also available.

 Keywords: Oral health, Young children, Head Start, Early Head Start, Teachers, Early childhood education, Health education, Curricula, Training materials